vippsas/vipps-recurring-api/vipps-recurring-api-postman-guide.md

 #### Create a charge

-Although charges for initial payments are created automatically, you must create charge requests for the recurring payments.
+Charges for initial payments are created automatically.
+However, you need to create charge requests for the recurring payments.

 A charge must be scheduled a minimum of two days before the payment will occur (it is a minimum one day in the test environment).
 See [Direct Capture](vipps-recurring-api.md#direct-capture) for more details about timing.